Print on Demand Mistakes: Top 13

 Building a Sustainable Career as a Digital Artist

 Making money from your digital art comes down to more than just talent.
 You also need to have the ability to market, network, and keep learning.
 You can build a stable career by earning money from various sources and having a strong online presence.
-This will support you financially and allow you to continue pursuing your passion for art.
+This will support you financially and allow you to continue your passion for art.

 • Improve your online content with keywords like “digital artists” to boost visibility in search results and attract more buyers.
 They call this SEO strategy.